data61/anonlink-entity-service/deployment/README.md

 Recommended AWS worker instance type is `r3.4xlarge` - spot instances are fine as we handle node failure.

-# Provision cluster resources
+## Provision cluster resources

-Note `kubectl` uses the same interface to provision all types of resource:

-    kubectl create -f some-resource.yaml

 Before deploying the entity service we need to provision a few other things on the cluster.
 An existing N1 cluster may already have these.

-    kubectl create -f aws-storage.yaml -f n1-coreos-secret.yaml

 ### Dynamically provisioned storage:

 When pods require persistent storage this can either be manually provided, or dynamically.

-For a cluster on AWS the `aws-storage.yaml` resource will dynamically provision elastic block store volumes.
-The default `values.yaml` assumes the existence of a `"slow"` `storageClass`.
+For a cluster on AWS we want to use a `StorageClass` that will dynamically provision elastic block store volumes.
+The default `values.yaml` assumes the existence of a `"gp2"` `storageClass` - change this to suit your cluster.

-### Docker login credentials

-Add secret to enable pulling from private quay.io repository:

-`n1-coreos-secret.yaml`
+Note a default storageclass is usually already part of the cluster:

+    kubectl get storageclass

+If this is an empty list; on AWS try this:

+    kubectl create -f aws-storage.yaml

 ### Ingress Controller

 We assume the cluster has an ingress controller, if this isn't the case we will have to add one.

-See https://github.com/n1analytics/n1-dev-tools/helm on how to install or upgrade traefik.yaml.
+The chart has been tested with nginx and treafik.

 # Deploy the entity service